danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-04-url-encoding-strings-in-swift.md

 // => "Hello,%20world%20%26%20beyond!"
 ```

 I think this is a lot cleaner.
 It's also less error-prone, since we don't repeat the same logic over and over in our codebase.

-Also, if we realize that another character is also not properly handled, we just have to change this single extension.
+Also, if we need to handle another character, we just have to change this single extension.

-## Source code
+## Source Code

-I have added this extension to my [SwiftKit]({{page.lib}}) library.
+I have added this extension to my [SwiftUIKit]({{page.lib}}) library.
 You can find the source code [here]({{page.source}}).
 Feel free to try it out and let me know what you think!